eyedwalker/enterprise-dev-standards/configs/windsurf/ENTERPRISE_RULES.md

-# EncompassAI Enterprise Development Rules
+# encompassAI Enterprise Development Rules

 ## Context
 You are working on enterprise healthcare software that must be: